nmosto/kick-into-traction/README.md

 Kick-into-traction (KIT) is a web app that makes recommendations to users of Kickstarter's crowdsourcing platform on how to improve the likelihood of a campaign's success by optimizing features related to the images of a campaign.

-KIT has analyzed tens of thousands of Kickstarter campaigns to uncover what image features differentiate successful campaigs from the unsuccessful ones.
+KIT has analyzed tens of thousands of Kickstarter campaigns to try and uncover what image features differentiate successful campaigs from the unsuccessful ones.

 Some Key Features: